Antiques & The Role of Women in History

 Domestic Life: The "Invisible" Labor of Women

-Throughout history, much of women's work has been confined to the home, especially in the 19th century and earlier.
+Throughout history, much of women's work has been confined to the home.
 Household items were not just tools but also symbols of their traditional roles as caretakers, homemakers and nurturers.

 photo of antique meat grinder